signalfx/splunk-otel-dotnet/docs/manual-instrumentation.md

 # Manually instrument a .NET application

-The auto-instrumentation provides a base you can build on by adding your own custom instrumentation.
-By using both instrumentation approaches, you'll be able to present a more detailed representation of the logic and functionality of your application, clients, and framework.
+The automatic instrumentation provides a base you can build upon by adding your own custom instrumentation.
+By using both instrumentation approaches, you can produce a more detailed representation of the logic and functionality of your application, clients, and framework.

 ## Traces

 ### Instrument using System.Diagnostics API

-For the list of steps required, see [link](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/blob/main/docs/manual-instrumentation.md).
+For the list of steps required, see the [upstream documentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/blob/main/docs/manual-instrumentation.md).

 ### Instrument using OpenTracing API